Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Theory

-This form is indeed identical to that explored previously by Liu and Subotnik\cite{Liu2012}, OOCIS, where $\kappa_{ai}$ were approximated perturbatively with the Hartree-Fock Hessian.
 They further extended their scheme to generate several perturbed CIS states and constructed an effective Hamiltonian matrix in this subspace, which was then diagonalized; thus falling into the category of the ``perturb-then-diagonalize'' approach.\cite{Liu2013, Liu2014}

 In contrast, we aim to ``variationally'' determine the orbital optimized CIS.
 To ensure the rigor of our derivation, it is important to note that Eq.(\ref{eq:Psi}) accounts only for orbital rotation and neglects the first-order response of the CI coefficients, i.e., the coupling effects between them.
 Therefore, it should be emphasized that the perturbative treatment is incomplete.